philmayes/midi_maker/README.md

 * `note` is A-G with possible # or b e.g. `Eb`.
 * `octave` is 1-10.

 When supplying multiple notes, the duration and octave can be omitted if they match the previous note. e.g. a scale of G is `qG5,A,B,C6,D,E,F#,G`.
-Note that the `C` must be declared in octave 6, otherwise the C below G5 will play.
+Note that the `C` must be declared as being in octave 6, otherwise the C below G5 will play.

 For example, `q.F#4` will play a dotted quarter note F# in the 4th octave.